themountaintop/Credit_Risk_Analysis/README.md

 <img width="666" alt="Screenshot 2023-01-02 at 3 31 28 PM" src="https://user-images.githubusercontent.com/58227052/210275833-0e404ab9-42a5-44b5-8bac-cece0bf613a2.png">

-The balanced accuracy score is 64% with the high risk at only 1% and the low risk at 100%.
+The balanced accuracy score is 64% with the high-risk precision at only 1% and the low-risk precision at 100%.
 High risk and low risk sensitivities are 59% and 66% respectively.

 ### ClusterCentroids resampler model: